Hosted by site sponsor WebMate.

 Photo Credit: Wacom, Inc. (Bamboo Fineline)

-If you want an inexpensive pen and have modest expectations, you might like generic options like the XIRON Stylus Pen or Meko Universal Disc Stylus.
-They do not pair via Bluetooth and do not support pressure sensitivity or palm rejection, but they can work well enough.
+If you want an inexpensive pen and have modest expectations, you might give a generic option a try for a vintage iPad.
+These simple pens generally do not pair via Bluetooth and do not support pressure sensitivity or palm rejection, but they can work well enough if you're not too picky.

-Apple Authorized site sponsor Adorama sells the original Apple Pencil that is compatible with the iPad 6th Gen, 7th Gen, 8th Gen, and 9th Gen models.
+Apple Authorized site sponsor Adorama sells the original Apple Pencil and the Apple Pencil (USB-C).

 Does the iPad support handwriting recognition?